RANDCorporation/value-of-env-surveillance/README.md

 - `settings.yml` contains settings that would otherwise be hard-coded.
 Settings are saved in the `s` list, which is a global variable.
 - `./cpp`: This folder will be created by `odin` and will house your compiled c++ models.
 You do not need to edit the files within that folder.
 - `./data`: Contains data inputs.
+- `./output`: Model outputs are saved to this folder.
+File names map to the tables and figures in our paper.
-- `./archive`: Contains archive data.
+- `./archive`: Contains archive data or scripts.

 ## Contact